NetLogo/String-Extension/README.md

  * `starts-with?`, `ends-with?` -- match a string against the start or end of another string
  * `trim` -- removes initial and trailing whitespace
  * `upper-case`, `lower-case` -- alter the letter case of strings
+ * `split-on` -- reports a list formed by splitting string using the string-delimiter

 ## Building

-Run `make`.

-If compilation succeeds, `string.jar` will be created.
+To build the source code, run `sbt compile`.

-To run the tests in `tests.txt`, run `make test`.
+To run the tests in `tests.txt`, add the extension, go to the NetLogo directory, and run `sbt 'te string'`.

-To build a release package, run `make string.zip`.
+To build a release package, run `sbt package`.

 ## Wish list